 But that was then, and this is now, and currently modern voice recognition technology has become so accurate that clinicians and other medical health practitioners alike, can also make full use of the various products and software available to them.
 This means they are also able to capture the relevant information and diagnosis and transfer the same digitally to the patent’s EHR or electronic health records in a process as easy, as it is seamless.

 This entire ‘one and done’ procedure effectively wipes out the chain of multiple steps, not to mention the large number of people who are directly involved in the same.
 With so many people being removed from the process, costs are decreased, and efficiency increased to a great extent.

 One of the best things about voice recognition tech is the fact that it is not really linked to a single device, per se.
 On the contrary, the software can be easily uploaded on cloud based apps so that the doctor can easily share his particulars and profile across the board, regardless of where he may well be located, at that particular point in time.
 So, the hospital does not need to purchase and re-purchase different software for its physicians, all the time.

-In the light of the above, it can easily be seen that using voice recognition in any hospital today is just simply bound to give rich dividends to the facility and also decrease costs to a great extent.
+In the light of the above, it can easily be seen that using speech recognition technology in healthcare facilities and any hospital today is just simply bound to give rich dividends to the facility and also decrease costs to a great extent.